yuliacl/GermEval2025-Flausch-Erkennung/index.md

 You can register on CodaBench for the subtask you want to participate in: [Subtask 1](https://www.codabench.org/competitions/6120/)/[Subtask 2](https://www.codabench.org/competitions/7921/)

+Participants' responses to the survey can be found [here](assets/Survey_responses.pdf)

 ### Workshop - September 10, 2025 {#schedule}

 #### Schedule